JacksonKrauser/KSRA_API/readMe.md/readME.md

 You need to run NPM Install to access this application.

-Javascript features include a weather API, regular expressions to check for letters and numbers only in the "interest form", and data saved to an external server from the form.
+Javascript features include a weather API, regular expressions to check for letters and numbers only in the "interest form", data saved to a server from the form, and a dictionary of arrays with soccer referee terms.